john-science/python_for_scientists/classes/06_object_oriented_programming_1/lecture_06.md

 cel.temp = -300  # explodes
 ```

 **Boom!** Failure!
 The program throws a `ValueError`.
-But that's great.
+But that's correct; we can't have a temperature below absolute zero.
 It means that thousands of lines of code later than this, we know the Celcius temperature value we are using is valid.
 And that confidence in correctness can be game-changing.

 <br/>

 ## Python is Built on Classes

-You don't have to go far to find examples of classes being used in Python.
+You don't have too go far to find examples of classes being used in Python.
 We've already seen tons of them: `int`, `float`, `list`, `dict`, `True`, `csv`, the list goes on.

 A lot of the features of a `list` start to look like a class immediately.
 You can create an object from the list class: